MicrosoftDocs/sdk-api/sdk-api-src/content/traffic/nf-traffic-tcaddflow.md

 req.lib: Traffic.lib
 req.dll: Traffic.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - TcAddFlow
+ - traffic/TcAddFlow
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - DllExport
 api_location:
  - Traffic.dll
 api_name:
  - TcAddFlow
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # TcAddFlow function

 ## -description

 The
 <b>TcAddFlow</b> function adds a new flow on the specified interface.
 Note that the successful addition of a flow does not necessarily indicate a change in the way traffic is handled; traffic handling changes are effected by attaching a filter to the added flow, using the